Robin970822/DABC-Net-for-COVID-19/README.md

 2. Type or select the input folder where you store nii/nii.gz format CT scans data.
 The output results will be saved in the folder you specified.

-3. Choose the [sform code](https://nifti.nimh.nih.gov/nifti-1/documentation/nifti1fields/nifti1fields_pages/qsform_brief_usage) name,  the default value is 'NIFTI_XFORM_SCANNER_ANAT', some scans without complete header files may loss this value(e.g. data from radiopaedia.org).
+3. Choose the sform code name,  the default value is 'NIFTI_XFORM_SCANNER_ANAT'.
+Some scans without complete header files may loss this value(e.g. data from radiopaedia.org).In this case, please remember select sform name as 'OTHERS'.
 For more details about header files, please see this [site](https://brainder.org/2012/09/23/the-nifti-file-format/  "With a Title").

 4. Click 'Run' button.
 After all the inference done, the progress bar window will be closed.